jumphoto/ResturantMenu/README.md

 Modal

 There is a modal that displays all information for a selected menu item, including general menu item information and metadata.
-Additional Details

-    The menu is outlined to indicate the 21:9 area.
-    The menu items and history section only display when both have fully loaded.
+Additional Details.
+The menu is outlined to indicate the 21:9 area.The menu items and history section only display when both have fully loaded.

 Git is used to make reasonable commits.

 Installation